yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

 ## Can ChatGPT help me do keyword research?

 No.

 It has no ability to access that data.
 While you could theoretically design an AI to do this (and I'm sure someone is working on it) there are so many factors that it's difficult to design one AI to meet everyone's needs.
 That means sadly a keyword research AI is not likely to be commercially viable for a while.
 Watch this space though.

 ## Can ChatGPT figure out search intent for me?

-No. Sometimes Google can't even get that right.
+No.

 Humans can intuit things about other humans that machines cannot.
+This is common among machines and is one of Google's failings as well.
 The classic example is to search 'House shifting'.

 <img src="/static/img/house-shifting.png" alt="Results of searching for 'House shifting' on Google in 2022 - containing references to moving house" height="200px">